EutechCybernetic/lucy-pro-documentation/block-source.raw.md

 Any inputs which are not textual are converted to a textual representation before combining them.

 {% hint type="note" %}
-    If you need to combine multiple pieces of text together, avoid chaining [concat-ref](concat-ref) blocks.
+    If you need to combine multiple pieces of text together, avoid chaining [Combine](block-source.raw.rst#concat-ref) blocks.
-    Instead, use a [template-ref](template-ref) block. {% endhint %}
+    Instead, use a [Template](block-source.raw.rst#template-ref) block. {% endhint %}

 Input:Input 1:First piece of text
 Input:Input 2:First piece of text